l-with/ansible-role-set_and_check_ci_facts/README.md

 ## Dependencies

-The role depends on terraform and a backend configuration for terraform including the credentials (possibly set by environment variables).
+The role depends on terraform and a backend configuration for terraform including the credentials (possibly set by environment variables) in the folder the playbook is executed (not the folder of the playbook).

 The role uses `community.general.json_query`.